 Note: During the warmer months, Blackwater is home to mosquitoes, ticks, and other biting insects.
 Also stay alert for poison ivy.
 Protective clothing and insect repellant are recommended.

-After checking into our resort and relaxing for a bit, we went to The High Spot Gastropub for dinner.
+After checking into our resort and relaxing for a bit, we went to The High Spot Gastropub (now closed) for dinner.
 We were able to find street parking right outside the restaurant (free, 2 hour limit).

 A tasting menu was arranged so I was able to try a few of the seasonal and permanent menu items.